NeuroTech-Leuven/ssvep-workshop/README.md

 ## Installation

 For this workshop, you'll need a working python environment (version 3.8 or higher).
-Preferrably, make sure you have a python environment manager like conda or virtualenv installed and pip to fetch the necessary packages.
+Preferrably, make sure you have a python environment manager like [Aconda](https://www.anaconda.com/products/distribution)  or virtualenv installed and pip to fetch the necessary packages.

 ### Using virtualenv+pip
 ```